ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

   Certificate Signing Request that must embed attestation evidence, or a TLS library attempting to perform attested TLS.
 The Presenter is not fulfilling any roles in the RATS architecture.
+  (JPF: Party that initiates the request of attestation with the platform.
+  The presenter tailors the scope of the Evidence reported by the platform.)

 Trust Anchor:
 : As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor